SpecterGaming/sgdev.github.io/README.md

 sgdev.github.io
 ===============

-A repository for the development of SpecterGaming (YouTube).
+This repository simply exists as a gateway for the development of Java projects, specifically Bukkit plugins as a Maven project in Eclipse.